Vihitha-Wijerathne/TraceFly-GA-UAV-PathPlanning/README.md

 ### 3. **Predictive Environmental Change Detection**
 **Student:** Prabhanga K.G.B
 **Overview:**
-Focuses on predictive modeling to forecast environmental changes, such as shifting weather and terrain.
-By leveraging machine learning models, this module enables UAVs to proactively adjust their paths in response to hazards.
+Focuses on dynamic spatiotemporal hazard prediction for Unmanned Aerial Vehicles (UAVs).
+It uses machine learning techniques like LSTM and CNN to predict environmental changes (e.g., wind speed, precipitation) and create real-time heat maps of potential hazards across different zones.
+This data helps UAVs make informed decisions for safer navigation.

 Key Features:
-- Real-time hazard prediction using LSTM and Random Forest.
+- Combines time-based forecasting (LSTM) with spatial mapping (CNN) for real-time hazard heatmaps.
-- Integration of historical and sensor data for accurate forecasts.
+- Both historical weather data and simulated sensor data are used to improve prediction accuracy.
-- Provides data to the GA module for preemptive path adjustments.
+- Focuses on critical UAV factors like wind speed, precipitation, and visibility for safer navigation.
+- Generates heatmaps and quantitative predictions to support UAV decision-making in dynamic environments.

 ---

 ### 4. **Simulation Environment for Testing**
 **Student:** De Silva K.P.C
 **Overview:**
-Designs and develops a realistic simulation environment using tools like MATLAB and Gazebo to validate UAV path-planning algorithms.
+Design and develop a realistic simulation environment using MATLAB and Gazebo to validate UAV path-planning algorithms.
 The environment replicates disaster scenarios with dynamic elements such as debris, weather changes, and terrain shifts.

 Key Features:
 - Advanced physics-based simulations for UAV testing.